MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 - 1: Scan incoming files only.
 - 2: Scan outgoing files only.

-Specify a value for this parameter to enhance performance on servers which have a large number of file transfers, but need scanning for either incoming or outgoing files.
+Specify a value for this parameter to enhance performance on servers that have a large number of file transfers, but need scanning for either incoming or outgoing files.
 Evaluate this configuration based on the server role.
 For non-NTFS volumes, Windows Defender performs full monitoring of file and program activity.